N-Acetyl Glucosamine (NAG)

 You may also see chitosan as an ingredient in some glucosamine products.
 Chitosan is a form of N-acetyl glucosamine that has been chemically altered.

-N-acetyl glucosamine is used for osteoarthritis, aging skin, knee pain, and inflammatory bowel disease (IBD), but there is no good scientific evidence to support these uses.
+N-acetyl glucosamine is used for osteoarthritis, aging skin, knee pain, and inflammatory bowel condition (IBD), but there is no good scientific evidence to support these uses.

 Classification